FactSet Tutorial

 - It’s more flexible that way.
 SQL is not designed to do data manipulation.

 - Only do the most necessary data cleaning job in SQL.
-More refined data cleaning, do in R or Python.
+More refined data cleaning, do it in R or Python.

 Reference Data